 Leiden has been my home for the past 7 years.
 Until my recent move to The Hague this city was my pride & joy.
 Now that I’ve moved on, I realize how lucky I’ve been to live in this amazing open air museum!
-These 7 things I will miss most about Leiden.
+Of al the amazing things to do in Leiden, I will miss these 7 the most.

 I used to say that Leiden is like Amsterdam, but smaller.
 And with less tourists.
 Like Amsterdam, Leiden has those beautiful canals that surround the city center.
 In summer locals sit around the canals to bask in the sun, or they use a boat to get around the city.

 As a tourist you can rent a boat, too!
 From a canoe to a barge, most rental companies in Leiden don’t require you to have a boat master’s certificate.
 Simply rent your barge at ‘Bootjes en Broodjes’ (Boommarkt 19) and sail away!

 Not sure about your boating skills?
 Buy a ticket for one of the boat tours around the canals at ‘Rondvaart Leiden’.
 They have different tour packages, from boats and bitterballen (a famous, Dutch delicacy) to mysterious games on your journey.